The institutional knowledge that usually lives in someone's head.

 The full picture, from one profile.

-Contacts pulls activity from across the Cairn suite.
-A single contact profile shows relationships, knowledge entries, and engagement history — without switching apps.
+Cairn Contacts pulls activity from across the suite, so a single contact profile shows relationships, knowledge entries, and engagement history side by side, without anyone needing to switch between apps to assemble the story.

 Cairn Returns